House of the Dragon Season 2: Release Date, Cast Members, Storyline, and Everything You Need to Know

 • Larys Strong played by Matthew Needham

-Paddy Considine and Elliot Grihault, who portrayed King Viserys Targaryen and Prince Lucerys, respectively, in the House of the Dragon, are regrettably two performers that are unlikely to return since both passed away at the conclusion of season 1.
+Paddy Considine and Elliot Grihault, who portrayed King Viserys Targaryen and Prince Lucerys, respectively, in the House of the Dragon, are regrettably two performers who are unlikely to return since both passed away after season 1.

 Paddy Considine will not be joining the season two cast either.
 Sadly, King Viserys has left his crown on the Iron Throne and ordered his quarreling children to kill each other to get it back.